TalkingQuickly/talkingquickly.github.io/_drafts/2018-03-12-what-id-tell-myself-about-startups-volume2.md

 1. Some sort of exercise regime which gives a sense of progression and achievement, for example running, is essential to counter the bad weeks

-1. A startup will suck up as much energy and time as you can it, time for family and loved ones won't just "happen", you have to actively carve this out
+1. A startup will suck up as much energy and time as you can give it, time for family and loved ones won't just "happen", you have to actively carve this out